yashsahugtx/skype-docs/Skype/SDN/articles/configuring-incallqoe-messages.md

 > [!NOTE]
 > Both  *InCallQoSPeriodInSec*  and *InCallQoSIntervalSeconds*  control the frequency of receiving InCallQuality reports from the client.
-When manually configuring the in-call quality reporting , use *InCallQoSPeriodInSec*  .
-When using Powershell, use *InCallQoSIntervalSeconds*  .
+When manually configuring the in-call quality reporting , use *InCallQoSPeriodInSec*.
+When using PowerShell, use *InCallQoSIntervalSeconds*.

-## Additional resources
+## See also
 <a name="bk_addresources"> </a>

 -  [In-call QoE algorithm and throttling](in-call-qoe-algorithm-and-throttling.md)